 Always take into account the weight of what you're carrying - don't overload your pack.
 Always try to find a compact lightweight version of the equipment you want to bring along.
 Everything you bring along needs to earn its place, so finding multifunctional gear is a bonus.

-Be prepared for changes in the weather and include water resistant and moisture wicking gear on your list, as well gear to help protect you from UV rays.
+Be prepared for changes in the weather and include water-resistant and moisture-wicking gear on your list, as well as gear to help protect you from UV rays.

 How Heavy Should My Backpack Be?